Superbstingray/DistanceCullingMirrors/README.md

  * [Merlins Udon Sharp](https://github.com/MerlinVR/UdonSharp) (For U# Version)
  * Unity 2019.4.29f1
   ## Usage
-  Add this script to any existing mirror or use one of the included mirror prefabs.
+  Add this script to any existing mirror or use the included mirror prefab.

  Setting the culling distance to 0 will disable culling behaviour for that layer.